somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 @timezone := "Z"
 ```

-This will result in events with fields for each property in the input JSON,
+This will result in events with a field for each property in the input JSON,
 e.g. `username` and `host`, and will use the value of `ts` as the timestamp.

 ## Next Steps